-To enable nonstop routing (NSR) operations on a router that is running Open Shortest Path First (OSPF), the nsr command in router configuration mode.
-To disable NSR and return to the default, use the no forr this command. nsr no nsr Syntax Description This command has no arguments or keywords.
+1 uting (NSR) operations on a router that is running Open Shortest Path First (OSPF), I in router configuration mode.
+To disable NSR and return to the default, use the no id. nsr no nsr Syntax Description This command has n o arguments or keywords.
 Command Default NSR is disabled.
-Command Modes Router configuration (config-router) Command History Release Modification 15.1(2)S This command l was introduced.
+Command Modes Router configuration (config-router) Command History Release Modification 15.1(2)S This command was introduced.
 Cisco IOS XE Release 3.3S This command was integrated into Cisco IOS XE Release 3.3S.
-15.1(2)SY This command was integrated into Cisco IOS Release 15.1(2)SY.
-15.2(1)E This command was integrated into Cisco IOS Release 15.2(1)E. Usage Guidelines This command enables NSR on an (RPs) is allowed to maintain its O by checkpointing state information to the standby RP, OSPF can use t This command is present only in ir OSPF router.
-With SPF state and adjac from OSPF on the a this checkpointed in NSR enabled, a router with redundant Route Processors encies across planned and RP switchovers.
-It does this ctive RP to the standby RP.
-Later, following a switchover formation to continue operation without interruption.
-This command is present only in h hages for platforms inat nave a hardware of software redundancy capability.
-Examples $\overline{\mathbf{s}}$ The following example enables NSR on an OSPF router: ter: Router> enable Router# configure terminal Router(config)# router ospf Router(config-router)# nsr 1 Related Commands Command Description show ip ospf nsr Displays OSPF NSR status information.
+Usage Guidelines Processors (RPs) is a switchovers.
+It does es NSR on an OSPF router.
+With NSR enabled, a router with redundant Route allowed to maintain its OSPF state and adjacencies across planned and RP this by checkpointing state information from OSPF on the active RP to the standby a switchover to the standby RP, OSPF can use this checkpointed information to vithout interruption.
+This command is pre capability. esent only in images for platforms that have a hardware or software redundancy Examples The following examp ple enables NSR on an OSPF router: Router> enable Router# configure Router(config)# ro Router(config-rout uter ospf 1 Related Commands Command Description show ip ospf nsr Displays OSPF NSR status information.